fruit/sfDoctrineTablePlugin/README.markdown

   Joined table aliases may change when existing relation is removed or new relations are added before existing one.
-  This happens due to aliases are generated based on component name.
+  It happens due to aliases are generated based on component name.

   For example model owns 2 relations "Company" and "Category":